Return to top

 Notes

-• Make sure your veggies are all cut into similar sized pieces so they cook evenly and at the same rate.
+• Cut similarly: I make sure all my veggies are cut into similar-sized pieces so they cook evenly and at the same rate.

 Nutrition